csosa27/RoboND-Perception-Project/WRITEUP-README.md

 Due the project requiring to recognize more objects for pick_list_3, I decided to perform the capture_features.py job using a 50 iterations loop.
 This made the training_set.sav data to be more accurate and producing better model.sav data for object recognition efforts.

 The following images display the 3 object recognition tasks with the 3 different pick_list yaml files.
+Managed to obtain a 100% object recognition result for 2 out of 3 pick_list (miss one object for pick_list_3.yaml).

 ![alt text][image9]
 ###### **Figure**  **9** : Object Recognition with pick_list_1.yaml